nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 ### showShareSheetWithLinkProperties

 Use Branch's preconfigured `UIActivityItemProvider` to share a piece of content without having to create a link.
 Calling this method will automatically generate a Branch link with the appropriate analytics channel when the user selects a sharing destination.
+Note that certain channels restrict access to certain fields.
+For example, Facebook prohibits you from pre-populating a message.

 {% image src='/img/pages/getting-started/branch-universal-object/ios_share_sheet.png' actual center alt='ios share sheet' %}